The Roads Australia Award for Technical Excellence recognises an individual for technical excellence in the broader transport industry.

 Inquiries about the Award and completed submissions should be directed to RA Communications Director, Mark Bowmer.

 The following conditions and guidelines apply in making the award:

 - Field of Contribution.
-The field of contribution must be in a technical or scientific area relevant to transport.
+The field of contribution must be in a technical or scientific area relevant to transport in Australia.
 Indicative areas of contribution include road construction, design, safety, freight, research, and sustainability.

 - Impact of Contribution.
 The contribution must be outstanding.
 This will be measured directly in terms of its impact on the industry, the advancement of science and the community.

 - Recognition of Contribution.
 The extent to which the contribution is acknowledged by the candidate’s professional peers within the relevant scientific or technical field.

 - Personal Achievement.
 It must be demonstrated that the candidate’s contribution significantly reflects personal endeavour, as distinct from the work of others.

 - Originality.
 Candidates will also be assessed on the originality and unique quality of their contribution and the transformational change to the industry.
 The spark of innovation must be evident.

 - Durability.
 Candidates will also be assessed on the extent to which their contribution is likely to endure and be applied by future generations.